rggibson/Authtopus/README.md

      * 400 `BadRequestException` - Occurs when `new_password` does not meet the required criteria (4-20 characters in length)
      * 409 `ForbiddenException` - Occurs when an invalid token is provided

+ - POST: `/auth/v1.0/generate_access_tokens` - Generates a new set of access tokens (mods only)

+   Request fields:
+     * `num_tokens` - The number of tokens to generate

+   Response fields:
+     * `access_tokens` - List of generated access tokens

+   Errors:
+     * 401 `UnauthorizedException` - Occurs when the user is not logged in
+     * 403 `ForbiddenException` - Occurs when the user is not a mod

 Retrieving Users on the Server
 ------------------------------